locokit/locokit/docs/admin-manual/visualization.md

 # Visualization

-The LCK platform has a built-in visualization "CMS".
+The LCK platform has a built-in visualization "Content Management System".

 It allows you organize the data, according user permissions, and page organization.